alteredtech/SYS6034-project/Project-Paper.md

 As shown in Figure X (e.g., avg_combined_charging_time_fit_distributions.png), most charging durations exhibited a right-skewed distribution.
 The Weibull distribution consistently emerged as the best-fitting model for charging times across multiple simulations (Sim_2, Sim_4, Sim_5, and Sim_6), with KS p-values above 0.8 in several cases.
 However, simulations such as Sim_1 and Sim_3 were better approximated by the exponential distribution (p > 0.7), suggesting some scenarios were well-modeled by memoryless service times.

 ### Return Delay Distributions
-TODO: rewrite this, very inaccurate

-For return delays, the best-fitting model across all simulations was the lognormal distribution (see Figure Y: avg_combined_return_delay_fit_distributions.png).
-This aligns with expected behavior where return times reflect a multiplicative process influenced by daily operational variability.
-As illustrated in Figure Z (avg_combined_return_delay_compare_trunc_exp.png), truncated exponential approximations under-represented peak return periods and failed to capture the longer tail, further validating the lognormal assumption.
+For return delays, none of the standard theoretical distributions provided a fully accurate fit across all simulations.
+This limitation arises from the intentional truncation of the exponential distribution used to simulate EV return times.
+The truncation was necessary to reflect realistic work shift durations, which were constrained to a plausible window of approximately 6 to 10 hours.
+As a result, the return delays exhibit a shape that diverges from the heavy-tailed behavior of an unbounded exponential or lognormal process.

+As shown in Figure Z (avg_combined_return_delay_compare_trunc_exp.png), the truncated exponential approximation significantly underestimates peak return activity and fails to capture the tapering behavior at the upper end of the distribution.
+These deviations underscore the challenge of applying traditional continuous distributions to operationally constrained processes and highlight the need for custom or empirically-driven models when working within fixed time windows.

 ## Charging Demand and Utilization Trends
-TODO: talk about how using level 2 chargers, which amazon uses, with more servers, more will be served before the end of the work day.

-Hourly arrival heatmaps (Figure W: avg_hourly_arrivals_requesting charger.png) show peak charger demand occurs consistently between 13:00–15:00, driven by vehicle return patterns.
-This pattern remained stable across all six simulations, suggesting that even with parameter changes, diurnal rhythms in EV usage produce predictable congestion windows.
-These insights support the need for time-aware charging strategies or scheduling buffers during peak hours.
+Hourly heatmaps across all eight simulations reveal two key dynamics in fleet charging behavior: when EVs request chargers and when they actually begin charging.

+The requesting charger heatmaps (Figure W) show a consistent peak in demand between 13:00 and 15:00 across all scenarios.
+This congestion window aligns with vehicle return patterns during the late afternoon, indicating strong diurnal regularity in fleet operations.
+This temporal consistency persists even with changes to service rates and charger types, underscoring the importance of time-aware charging strategies and infrastructure planning to handle clustered demand.

+In contrast, the starts charging heatmaps (Figure X) provide insight into how effectively the system handles these requests.
+Simulations using slower chargers (e.g., Sim 4, Level 1) show dispersed start times throughout the workday, reflecting long service durations and slower throughput.
+Faster chargers (e.g., Sim 6, Level 3) enable more responsive handling of demand, with starts more concentrated near the request peak—indicating that vehicles are quickly serviced and cleared from the queue.

+Simulations 7 and 8, configured with 4 and 8 chargers respectively, demonstrate highly responsive systems where peak demand is immediately absorbed, resulting in sharp vertical bands of charging starts around 13:00–14:00.
+These serve as high-capacity benchmarks and highlight how increased infrastructure can mitigate queuing delays altogether.

+Together, these patterns emphasize the need for dynamic scheduling, capacity-aware infrastructure decisions, and potentially staggered return policies to reduce bottlenecks during critical periods.

 ## Erlang-C Performance Analysis
-TODO: fix the results

-To evaluate the impact of charger quantity and type on system performance, Erlang-C metrics were computed for simulations 1 through 6 across charger counts c \in \{1,2,3,4\}.
-These metrics include probability of wait, expected queueing time (E[W_q]), total time in the system (E[W]), and utilization (ρ).
+To evaluate how charger quantity and type influence system performance, Erlang-C metrics were calculated for Simulations 1 through 6 using charger counts \( c \in \{1,2,3,4\} \).
+These metrics include the probability of wait, expected queueing time \( E[W_q] \), total time in the system \( E[W] \), and server utilization \( \rho \).
+Simulations 1 through 3, which used empirically derived charging rates from the Kaggle dataset (μ ≈ 0.405–0.451/hr), showed consistently low utilization (under 0.32) and rapidly diminishing wait probabilities as the number of chargers increased.
+Notably, in Simulation 1, \( E[W_q] \) dropped from 0.87 hours with one charger to just 0.0025 hours with three chargers.
+Total system time \( E[W] \) converged around 2.2–2.5 hours across all three scenarios when three or more chargers were provided.

-* Simulation 1–3 (Kaggle data set charging rates, μ ≈ 0.405–0.451/hr):
-    * Utilization was low (< 0.32 at most), and wait probabilities dropped significantly as more chargers were added.
-    * With just 2–3 chargers, systems achieved minimal queuing delays:
-    * In Simulation 1 (E[W_q]), dropped from 0.87 hrs (1 charger) to ~0.0025 hrs (3 chargers).
-    * Across all three (E[W]), converged to ~2.2–2.5 hours with ≥3 chargers.

-* Simulation 4 (Level 1 chargers, μ ≈ 0.065/hr):
-    * This is the slowest charger in the study, representative of legacy or home-style units.
-    * Utilization exceeded 1.94 at one charger, indicating overload.
-    * Even with 4 chargers, wait times remained extreme (E[W] ≈ 16.1 Hours).
-    * Numerical instabilities in Erlang-C (e.g., negative queue times at c=1) reflect system breakdown.

-* Simulation 5 (Level 2 chargers, μ ≈ 0.343/hr):
-    * Mid-tier option closer to what’s seen in public infrastructure.
-    * Utilization dropped from 0.37 (1 charger) to 0.09 (4 chargers).
-    * E[W] decreased from 4.62 hrs to 2.91 hrs.
-    * Three chargers already brought queueing delay to < 0.01 hrs.

-* Simulation 6 (Level 3 chargers, μ ≈ 1.7216/hr):
-    * Represents high-speed DC fast charging.
-    * At just 1 charger: utilization ≈ 0.07, E[W]≈0.63 hrs.
-    * With 2 or more, both E[W_q] and P wait become negligible.

-* Simulation 7 & 8: Extended Infrastructure Provisioning (c = 4 and c = 8, μ ≈ 0.341/hr)
-    * Sim 7 (starts at c = 4):
-        * At c=4: E[W_total] ≈ 2.93 hrs, ρ ≈ 0.093
-        * Further increasing c=8: reduced wait probability to ≈ 6.6e-9, but E[W] saw minimal improvement (~2.925 hrs)
-    * Sim 8 (starts at c = 8):
-        * Identical trend: virtually zero queueing by c=6, with diminishing returns in E[W].

-## Simulation Histograms (20-Run Averages)

-Figures combined_charging_time_histograms.png and combined_return_delay_histograms.png confirm consistency across runs.
-Charging time histograms display the expected long-tail behavior, especially in scenarios with slower chargers.
-Return delay histograms reinforce the earlier distribution fit results—highlighting a mostly uniform structure within a constrained window (~350–600 mins), shaped by working hours and SoC thresholds.
+Simulation 4, which modeled Level 1 chargers (μ ≈ 0.065/hr), exhibited the worst performance, representative of slower legacy or home-style charging units.
+At a single charger, utilization exceeded 1.94, signaling an overloaded system.
+Even at four chargers, the system remained unstable, with expected time in system \( E[W] \) still around 16.1 hours.
+Furthermore, numerical instabilities emerged in the Erlang-C outputs (e.g., negative queue times at \( c=1 \)), indicating a breakdown in the model due to excessive demand.

+In contrast, Simulation 5 simulated Level 2 chargers (μ ≈ 0.343/hr), which reflect common public charging infrastructure.
+Here, utilization dropped from 0.37 with one charger to just 0.09 with four.
+As a result, total time in system decreased from 4.62 hours to 2.91 hours, and queueing delay was nearly eliminated with just three chargers (\( E[W_q] < 0.01 \) hours).
+Simulation 6, using Level 3 fast chargers (μ ≈ 1.7216/hr), performed best.
+Even at a single charger, utilization was very low (≈ 0.07), and total system time was modest at 0.63 hours.
+With two or more chargers, both wait probability and queueing delay became negligible.

+Finally, Simulations 7 and 8 explored extended infrastructure provisioning by initializing with four and eight chargers, respectively (μ ≈ 0.341/hr).
+In Simulation 7, \( E[W] \) was already reduced to approximately 2.93 hours at four chargers with a utilization of just 0.093.
+Increasing to eight chargers further reduced the wait probability to around 6.6×10⁻⁹, but offered negligible improvement in total time (≈2.925 hours), suggesting diminishing returns.
+Simulation 8 followed a similar trend, showing virtually zero queueing from six chargers onward, reaffirming the point of saturation in infrastructure scaling.

 # CONCLUSION